-Pippin studied Computer Science at Victoria and now works for Concordia University as a Scholar in Residence.
+Pippin studied Computer Science at Victoria University of Wellington and now works for Concordia University as a Scholar in Residence.

-Pippin studied Computer Science at Victoria and now works for Concordia University as a Scholar in Residence.
+Pippin studied Computer Science at Victoria University of Wellington and now works for Concordia University as a Scholar in Residence.
 We asked him a few questions about his exciting career and his new life in Canada...

-How did studying at VUW prepare you for the future?
+How did studying at Victoria University of Wellington prepare you for the future?

 I graduated with a BA (Hons) majoring in Philosophy and Computer Science, an MSc in Computer Science and a PhD with a focus on video games.
 Knowing how to program and how to think ‘like a computer’ has been invaluable in understanding contemporary life.